 - sinfo\rec\jitter WCS coordinates in the coadded cube may be inaccurate.
 We invite the user to check the accuracy of the reference catalog used, it may be that the VLT-SINFONI combo is more accurate; eventually correct object coordinate to take into account of its possible proper motion. - sinfo\rec\jitter Seldomly, this recipe may originate coadded cubes whose spectra along z axis may have spikes.
 This occurrence may be an indication that the kappa sigma clipping has removed some object point.
 In those cases we suggest to increase the value of kappa. - sinfo\rec\jitter Some user may have observations taken with the telescope position angle not equal to 0.
 This occurrence can be revealed verifying that the value of the FITS keyword ADA POSANG is not 0.
 In those cases the pipeline may coadd several cubes components incorrectly.
-In those cases we suggest the user to use sinfo\utl\coadd\combine and provide proper offsets.
-See also section 10.16. - sinfo\rec\jitter This recipe may fail to perform a 2D Gaussian fit to the observed target.
-In this case the STD\STAR\SPECTRA and STD\STAR\SPECTRUM pipeline products will not be generated.
-The user may try to reduce the value of the parameter std\star-fwhm\factor to get also those products.
+In those cases we suggest the user to use sinfo\utl\cube\combine and provide proper offsets.
+See also section 10.16.

 Doc: VLT-MAN-ESO-19500-3600

-Issue: Issue 18.0
+Issue: Issue 3.3.6

-Date: Date 2013-04-21
+Date: Date 2025-01-25

-Page: 35 of 125
+Page: 43 of 141